revilowaldow/BITC/Sessions/2025/11 30 - Session 56.md

 Loaned to the sea blooded org from the Aegan empire, on orders of General Duty [[Guatus]]

-Piggy used to be called Agent Warthog, weilds two daggers like two tusks
+Piggy used to be called Agent Warthog, wields two daggers like two tusks Engaged in espionage and counter espionage